tuechki/travelly/README.md

 # Travelly Project
+## _The Best Travel App, Ever..._

 Welcome to the Travelly project!
 This repository contains a Java Spring Maven project for a travel management application.

+## Features

+##### Trip Planning Interface:
+- Enable users to input trip details, such as destination, travel dates, and preferences (e.g., budget, interests)
+- Offer an interactive map that allows users to create and visualize itineraries by adding activities, accommodations, and transportation options
+- Provide a list of recommended activities, accommodations, and transportation options based on user preferences, budget, and travel dates
+##### Itinerary Builder and Timeline View:
+-  Allow users to create and edit itineraries by adding, removing, or rearranging activities, accommodations, and transportation options
+- Offer a timeline view to visualize the trip itinerary and ensure there are no scheduling conflicts
+##### Packing List Generator:
+- Provide a customizable packing list generator that takes into account the user's destination, travel dates, and planned activities
+- Offer the ability to add, remove, or edit items on the packing list
+- Enable users to mark items as packed and track their packing progress

 ## Table of Contents
 - [Prerequisites](#prerequisites)